ashsek/OnTheRobustnessOfDeepClusteringAlgorithms/README.md

 Note: We provide all the pre-trained saved models for the original Deep Clustering models that we consider for the experiments.
 We also provide all the saved generator models to run our attack (Provided you place & train the original models on the original datasets).

+## Main Goal
+- The main goal of this work is to show that deep clustering models are susceptible to adversarial attacks at inference time
+- Other optimization approaches instead of the GAN can also be used
+- We believe our attack loss function provides better results with fewer queries, but other (supervised) losses can also be used if desired

 ## Original Models/Other Links

 1. Google Drive for Saved Models: https://drive.google.com/drive/folders/19aUz6zQFC_xlAW2PgMypXcLraKzozxTA?usp=sharing